Archaeological Paths - Egypt Royal Tour With dr. Zahi Hawass, dr. Mostafa Waziri and a surprise VIP Guest.

 After breakfast, a short motorboat ride across the Nile takes you to the Valley of the Kings.
 It was a royal cemetery for over 500 years, and 62 pharaohs and other nobles were buried there.
 In the Valley, you see some of the best-known tombs, including King Tutankhamun’s, which was famously found intact in 1922 by British archaeologist Howard Carter.

 Later, explore the Mortuary Temple of Hatshepsut, one of the most characteristic temples in Luxor.
 It was built for the most successful female pharaoh to rule over Egypt.
-On the way back to the cruise ship, you stop to admire the Colossi of Memnon, two massive stone statues of Pharaoh Amenhotep III.

 The rest of the afternoon is free for leisure.
 You can enjoy the stunning views of the Nile from the cruise ship’s sundeck while sailing to Edfu or avail yourself of some of the ship’s other amenities.
 Before dinner, you are invited to the captain’s cocktail party, where you meet the crew and enjoy delicious local and international cocktails.